-Services that are covered for you What you must pay when you get these services Medicare Covered Podiatry Services Covered services include: \$15 copayment • Diagnosis and the medical or surgical treatment of injuries and diseases Specialist's Office of the feet (such as hammer toe or heel spurs) • Routine foot care for members with certain medical conditions affecting Routine foot care the lower limbs \$15 copayment Specialist's Office \You are also covered for supplemental routine foot care benefits: • You may self-refer for unlimited visits per year to a network specialist.
-Covered supplemental services include: - Paring or cutting of benign hyperkeratotic lesions (e.g., corn, wart, - Trimming or debridement of nails Prior authorization requirements may apply.
-Prostate cancer screening exams In-Network: There is no coinsurance, For men age 50 and older, covered services include the following - once copayment, or deductible for an every 12 months: annual PSA test. • Digital rectal exam • Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies In-Network: \$0 copayment Devices (other than dental) that replace all or part of a body part or Prosthetics Provider function.
+Services that are covered for you What you must pay when you get these services Specialist's Office \You are also covered for supplemental routine foot care benefits: • You may self-refer for unlimited visits per year to a network specialist.
+Covered supplemental services include: - Paring or cutting of benign hyperkeratotic lesions (e.g., corn, wart, callus) Trimming or debridement of nails Prior authorization requirements may apply.
+Prostate cancer screening exams In-Network: There is no coinsurance, For men age 50 and older, covered services include the following - once copayment, or deductible for an every 12 months: annual PSA test. • Diaital rectal exam • Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies In-Network: \$0 copayment Devices (other than dental) that replace all or part of a body part or Prosthetics Provider function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see

-"Vision Care" later in this section for more detail.

-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Prior authorization requirements may apply.
+Pulmonary rehabilitation services In-Network: \$30 copayment Comprehensive programs of pulmonary rehabilitation are covered for - Specialist's Office members who have moderate to very severe chronic obstructive Outpatient Hospital pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Prior authorization requirements may apply.
+Screening and counseling to reduce alcohol misuse In-Network: There is no coinsurance, We cover one alcohol misuse screening for adults with Medicare (including copayment, or deductible for the pregnant women) who misuse alcohol, but aren't alcohol dependent.
+Medicare-covered screening and counseling to reduce alcohol If you screen positive for alcohol misuse, you can get up to 4 brief misuse preventive benefit. face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Screening for lung cancer with low dose computed tomography In-Network: